LeoMeinel/usbguard_notify/README.md

 ## features

-- notify when new usbguard notices new device
+- notify when usbguard notices new device
 - Deny or Allow that device via usbguard